ChandulaNethmal/chandulanethmal.github.io/_posts/2020-07-24-Motor_controller_design.md

 <figcaption>Scematic of processing part with atmega328 and respective connections between modules.</figcaption>
 </figure>

 As you can see in the schematic, a regulated 5V supply for the atmega328 controller is generating within this unit using a regulator IC.
-Since, this is a closed loop controller, and to be user friendly I placed serial UART interface take user inputs to connect this whole unit to the main controller of your project.
-Programming the unit can be done through the USB micro interface or the ISP (In-System Programming) programming interface with 6male headers.
+Since, this is a closed loop controller, and to be user friendly I placed serial UART interface which takes user inputs to connect this whole unit to the main controller of your project.
+Programming the unit can be done through the USB micro interface or the ISP (In-System Programming) programming interface with male headers.

 ### Communication
 This is the final part of the design which is the CH340 USB to Serial UART converter based programming and communication interface.
 If there is no this kind of USB feature you need to find a separate FTDI converter or another programmer separately to program this device which is not a good user friend design.